VA construction loan: How to build your home via a VA loan

 Key takeaways

-• A VA construction loan could be a viable option if you’re an active-duty service member or veteran looking to build a single-family home.
+- A VA construction loan could be a viable option if you’re an active-duty service member or veteran looking to build a single-family home.

-• VA construction loans generally don’t require a down payment or mortgage insurance, and the credit guidelines are a bit more relaxed than those of traditional construction loans.
+- VA construction loans generally don’t require a down payment or mortgage insurance, and the credit guidelines are a bit more relaxed than those of traditional construction loans.

-• Borrowers must work with a VA-approved lender and builder, and the project is subject to department inspections.
-Alternatives to VA construction loans include traditional construction loans or government-backed loans, but they may have stricter requirements.
+- Alternatives to VA construction loans include traditional construction loans or government-backed loans, but they may have stricter requirements.

 What is a VA construction loan?

 A VA construction loan is a short-term loan to cover the cost of building a home, similar to other kinds of construction loans.
 In contrast to regular mortgages, you don’t receive a lump sum with this sort of financing.
-Instead, you take it through a series of fund “draws” as different stages of the construction process are completed.
+Instead, you receive it through a series of fund “draws” as different stages of the construction process are completed.
 The money can be used to finance the land or lot purchase as well as the actual building of the home, plus the loan funding fee.
 However, you can’t finance any other closing costs, such as the appraisal fee.

 VA loans generally don’t require down payments, and that applies to these construction loans as well.
 However, in certain circumstances, you may have to put up some cash (see “How to get a VA construction loan” below).